Exasol R Package

 Example

-# Connect to Exasol DB with an ODBC DSN
+# connect to the Exasol database using an ODBC DSN

 exaconn <- dbConnect(